Call of the Circus

 Call of the Circus is a 1930 pre-Code film written by Maxine Alton and directed by Frank O'Connor.
 The film stars Francis X. Bushman and Ethel Clayton.
 The film is noted as silent screen idol Bushman's first talkie.

 Plot

-A retired clown (Bushman) tells a young woman (Wyndham) about his life under the big top and his troubles with his wife (Ethel Clayton).
-He falls for the young girl after rescuing her from peril, but she falls in love with a young man (William C. Kirby).
+A retired clown tells a young woman about his life under the big top and his troubles with his wife.
+He falls for the young girl after rescuing her from peril, but she falls in love with a young man.
 Eventually he realizes his love for his wife and son, and the three return to the circus.